progrium/bashstyle/README.md

 # progrium/bashstyle

-Bash is like the JavaScript of systems programming.
-Although in some cases it's better to use a systems language like C or Go, Bash is actually an ideal systems language for many smaller POSIX-oriented or command line tasks.
+Bash is the JavaScript of systems programming.
+Although in some cases it's better to use a systems language like C or Go, Bash is an ideal systems language for smaller POSIX-oriented or command line tasks.
 Here's three quick reasons why:

  * It's everywhere.
 Like JavaScript for the web, Bash is already there ready for systems programming.
  * It's neutral.
 Unlike Ruby, Python, JavaScript, or PHP, Bash offends equally across all communities. ;)